sawenchalmers/brimstone/README.md

 ## Changelog

+### 0.1.5
+* Fixed inconsistent encodings being used to read the JSON data

 ### 0.1.4
 * Fixed not being able to enter custom (string) data into the "Calculate Solid Geometry" component
 * Added new components to create a resource and add it to the database